 - Secondary auto rental collision damage waiver

-You won’t pay an annual fee with either card (See Rates & Fees of the American Express Blue Business Cash™ Card) (See Rates & Fees of The Blue Business® Plus Credit Card from American Express).
+There is a $0 annual fee for the Amex Blue Business Cards (See Rates & Fees of The American Express Blue Business Cash™ Card) (See Rates & Fees of The Blue Business® Plus Credit Card from American Express).
 However, both cards charge a foreign transaction fee which means you should use another card for your international business trips.